Guide to Girraween National Park

 Local one-woman show, Wild Cat Tracks takes small groups and individual tours of the Granite Belt uncovering the hidden secrets with hand-picked experiences for you.

-Wildlife to spot
+Wildlife to spot at Girraween National Park

 If you’re here to see the wildlife, we can guarantee you’ll experience a close encounter with the locals.